sonata-nfv/sonata-nfv.github.io/rdo-install.md

 ```
 as explained here: [how to use 'packstack –allinone' with an existing external network](http://rdoproject.org/networking/neutron-with-existing-external-network/)

-This will define an external network named 'extnet' attached to the OVS bridge called 'br-ex' connected to the 'eth0' physical interface.
+This will define an external network named `extnet` attached to the OVS bridge called `br-ex` connected to the `eth0` physical interface.
 The tenant networks will be isolated via VxLAN tunneling.

 The deployment process will end in less than 1 hour, depending on the server performance. at the end it will present the URL of the Openstack dashboard and the `admin` credentials to connect.